Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 A bucket is a slot in the hash table that can store one or more key-value pairs:

-- In open addressing: each bucket holds one item
+- In open addressing: each bucket holds one item.
+Need to implement collision resolution.
-- In chaining: each bucket is a linked list of items
+- In chaining: each bucket is a linked list of items.
+No need to implement collision resolution, on collision, make the new item the tail of the linked list!

 ```mermaid
 graph TD